openmc-dev/openmc/docs/source/usersguide/materials.rst

 Some Monte Carlo codes define temperature implicitly through the cross section data, which is itself given only at a particular temperature.
 In OpenMC, the material definition is decoupled from the specification of temperature.
-Instead, temperatures are assigned to cells (FIXME add link) directly.
+Instead, temperatures are assigned to :ref:`cells <usersguide_cells>` directly.
 Alternatively, a default temperature can be assigned to a material that is to be applied to any cell where the material is used.
 In the absence of any cell or material temperature specification, a global default temperature can be set that is applied to all cells and materials.
 Anytime a material temperature is specified, it will override the global default temperature.
 Similarly, anytime a cell temperatures is specified, it will override the material or global default temperatures.

 To assign a default material temperature, one should use the ``temperature`` attribute, e.g.,